0xBreath/lunar_engine/README.md

 # Create a screen to run the algorithm
 screen -R plpl

-# Start the algorithm on Binance testnet
+# Start the algorithm on Binance
-TESTNET=true cargo run -r -p binance_plpl
-# or start the algorithm on Binance live
-TESTNET=false cargo run -r -p binance_plpl
+cargo run -r -p binance_plpl

-# Start the algorithm on Alpaca testnet
+# Start the algorithm on Alpaca
-TESTNET=true cargo run -r -p alpaca_plpl
-# or start the algortihm on Alpaca live
-TESTNET=false cargo run -r -p alpaca_plpl
+cargo run -r -p alpaca_plpl

 # Exit screen with Ctrl+A then D